stellarwp/uplink/docs/features.md

 When a license field is rendered, manipulated, or saved, a validation request should be triggered (see the diagram above).

-##### Site & Network-level

-When a plugin that includes the Uplink library is activated at the network level, License keys should be able to be entered at both the network and the site level.

 ### Product updates

 The Uplink library should mark a registered plugin as needing an update when a validation response comes back from the Stellar Licensing system with a version number greater than the version number that is currently installed.
 You can see a reference implementation in [`tribe-common`](https://github.com/the-events-calendar/tribe-common/blob/master/src/Tribe/PUE/Checker.php#L1537).